 How is the Low Energy Neurofeedback (The LENS) Different?

 Unlike other forms of Neurofeedback requiring hours and as many as 60 sessions, the LENS is 100% passive for the client, requiring no focus or concentration.
-Sessions are typically short, lasting anywhere from 10 minutes to an hour, and results can be seen in as few as 6 sessions.
+Sessions are typically short, lasting anywhere from 10-30 minutes, and results can be seen in as few as 6 sessions.
 (Treatments can take up to 20 sessions.)
 The LENS uses a process that gently disrupts maladaptive brainwave signals, replacing them with new ones that allow the brain to better communicate with itself.
 It isn't magic, but it sure does feel like it.

 The LENS is different than traditional neurofeedback, making it easier to use, especially for people who can't sit still or focus for long periods of time.
 A disruption of the electrical signals with an impulse that is barely detectible is all it takes for the LENS to work.
 This is done with the use of three sensors: one on each ear lobe, and one placed on different areas of the scalp, which eventually gives us a picture of where the problems lie.
 Then we have a guide to assist in self-regulation, and that self-regulation is required for the brain to function at its best.